A beautiful black woman with a clear complexion and frizzy hair poses.

 As the industry moves towards minimal maintenance and natural beauty going into 2022, these are the five biggest changes to expect.

-As we wave a welcome goodbye to 2021, some of the beauty industry’s experts make their predictions for the year ahead.
+As we wave a welcome goodbye to 2021, I spoke to a few beauty industry experts to find out their predictions for the year ahead.
 Notably, among the five trends predicted to grow across beauty in 2022, a focus on natural changes and enhanced health runs throughout skincare, hair care, makeup and dentistry.

 Photo by Ron Lach